nsanka/deep_learning/Self_Driving_Car/README.md

 ## Install OpenCV in Anaconda environment
 In Terminal, issue the command: `conda install -c conda-forge opencv`.
+If you see any error related to libGL.so.1, run `sudo apt-get install -y libgl1-mesa-dev` in Terminal.

 ## Install TensorFlow in Anaconda environment
 In Terminal, issue the command: `conda install -c conda-forge tensorflow`.